Monshadrik Hunter

-Monshadrik "Money" Hunter (born July 11, 1995) is an American professional football defensive back for the Ottawa Redblacks of the Canadian Football League (CFL).
-He has also been a member of the Edmonton Eskimos and Montreal Alouettes.
+Monshadrik "Money" Hunter (born July 11, 1995) is an American professional football defensive back.
+He has been a member of the Edmonton Eskimos, Montreal Alouettes, and Ottawa Redblacks of the Canadian Football League (CFL).
+He played college football for the Arkansas State Red Wolves.

 College career

 Hunter played college football for the Arkansas State Red Wolves from 2013 to 2016.
 He played in 59 games with the team where he had 222 defensive tackles, six interceptions, and one sack.

 Professional career

 Edmonton Eskimos

 Hunter did not play in 2017 due to a foot injury he had suffered in his final college season.
 He then signed with the Edmonton Eskimos on February 6, 2018.
 He played in 12 regular season games in 2018, with nine starts, where he had 26 defensive tackles, nine special tackles, and two interceptions.

 After becoming a full-time starter at halfback in 2019, Hunter played in all 18 regular season games where he had 59 defensive tackles, two special teams tackles, one sack, and two interceptions.
 He became a free agent upon the expiry of his contract on February 11, 2020.